 The main source of water in the void under suspended floors comes from moisture evaporating from the bare earth, which can provide the equivalent amount of moisture as standing water.
 But, it can also come from the drying of building materials as well as leaks and rain penetration from bridged damp courses or cavities.

-Moisture in this void is a problem because as the relative humidity in the air rises up to 80%, the moisture content of the timber also rises and when it reaches 20% and above, this can allow fungus and wood loving insects to grow in the timber, rotting the structure and causing it’s eventual collapse.
+Moisture in this void is a problem because as the relative humidity in the air rises up to 80%, the moisture content of the timber also rises and when it reaches 20% and above (80% RH in the air), this can allow fungus and wood loving insects to grow in the timber, rotting the structure and causing it’s eventual collapse.
 Even treated timbers will not resist this problem indefinitely and should not be relied upon to perform in environments with moisture levels this high.

-To refurbish and insulate these structures there are two main options.
+To refurbish and insulate these structures you need to start by drying them out, for which there are two main options.
 The first is to reduce the amount of moisture evaporating from the ground below by applying a moisture impervious layer.
 This would usually be in the form of a layer of compacted hardcore followed by a polythene DPM with a concrete covering, much as is formed when constructing a new solid floor structure.
+However, this can also be achieved by flatting off the ground, laying a sand blinding layer, polythene DPM followed by another sand blinding layer.
+Whilst this is a little less permanent, it does avoid the use of concrete.

 In addition to reducing moisture flow up from the ground it is important to ensure that the ventilation rates are correct to ensure that moisture levels are kept low.
-Currently the UK building regulations requires ventilation on two opposing external walls of not less than 1500mm² per metre run of external wall or 500mm² per metre² of floor area, whichever gives the greater amount of ventilation.
+Currently the UK building regulations requires ventilation on two opposing external walls of not less than 1500mm² per metre run of external wall or 500mm² per metre² of floor area, whichever gives the greater amount of ventilation, and that there is a minimum clear distance of 150mm between the bottom of the joists and the ground below.
 Correct ventilation also ensures that any moisture penetrating through faulty damp proof courses or bridged cavities is kept to a minimum

 Finally, installing insulation between the floor joists to give the required levels of insulation should be done with flexible insulation batts and should include a vapour control layer to ensure that moisture flow is restricted down in to the sub-floor void and also that air leakage is avoided, both of which add to the overall moisture content within this area.
 See our article on how to insulate a suspended floor.